ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

     logging panel

 #.
-Here the time base of the Scope can be set.
-It scales the timebase of the scope by the selected value.
+The ``setTime`` button sets the timebase of the Scope.
+It simply scales the timebase of the scope by the selected value.
 #.
 After zooming in into one or both axis, the ``fixAxis`` button reverts the axis limits to the default value.
 #.
-Here the trigger level for a manual trigger can be set.
+Here the trigger level for a manual trigger can be set (e.g. 1V).
 #.
-Here the preTrigger can be configured. (e.g. how much time is visible before the trigger event happens).
+With this slider the preTrigger can be configured. (e.g. how much time is visible before the trigger event happens).
 #.
-Here the selection for rising or falling edge for CH1->Ch4 can be made.
+The button ``setTrigger`` sets the selection for rising or falling edge for CH1->Ch4.
+Choose the desired setting in the dropdown menu above.
 #.
-Pressing the button triggers the scope once.
+The button ``SingleShot`` triggers the scope once.
 #.
-Pressing this buttons saves the visible scope content in a xls file.
+The button ``SaveScreen XLS`` saves the visible scope content in a xls file.
 #.
+The button ``Logging OFF`` respectively ``Logging ON`` toggles the data logger.
+   If the button reads ``Logging OFF``, pressing it will turn on the logger.
-Pressing this button activates the data logger.
-The text of the button is highlighted green, if the selection is true.
+   If the button reads ``Logging ON`` and is highlighted green, pressing the button again will turn off the logger.
 #.
-Here the logging of the fast data (the selection in the :ref:`javascope_setup_scope` panel) can be enabled or disabled.
+The button ``Log FastData`` enables or disables the logging of the fast data (the selection in the :ref:`javascope_setup_scope` panel).
    If the selection is enabled, the text of the button is highlighted green.
 If the logging is active, this button is deactivated.
 #.
-Here the logging of the slow data can be enabled or disabled.
+The button ``Log SlowData`` enables or disables the logging of the slow data.
    The slow data values, which are logged, are the values displayed in the ``receive fields``.
    For customizing them see :ref:`javascope_customizing`.
    If the selection is enabled, the text of the button is highlighted green.
 If the logging is active, this button is deactivated.
 #.
-With this dropdown menu the logging rate can be configured.
+With the ``set n-th log value`` the logging rate can be configured.
 Only the ``x-th`` value will then be logged (e.g. Factor ``10``, only the values for every 10th timestamp will be logged).
    This logging rate counts for the fast and slow data.
+Choose the desired value from the dropdown menu above.
 #.
-This button enables the start and stop of the logging via a status-bit of the R5.
+The button ``allow ext. logging`` enables the start and stop of the logging via a status-bit of the R5.
-   If this function is enabled, the text of the button is highlighted and the button ``8`` is disabled/overwritten.
+   If this functionality is enabled, the text of the button is highlighted and the button ``Logging ON/OFF`` is disabled/overwritten.
    To activate this status bit, comment in the status-bit 12 in the ``ipc_ARM.c`` file and replace the variable for the condition with your own.

    .. code-block:: c